Today in European history: the Great Siege of Malta ends (1565)

-("Malta" refers both to the archipelago nation and to the largest island in the archipelago.
-All of the action in the 1565 siege takes place on the island of Malta, so usually when I write "Malta" here I'll be referring to the island.)
+(“Malta” refers both to the archipelago nation and to the largest island in the archipelago.
+Fortunately all of the action in this 1565 siege takes place on the island of Malta, which simplifies things for the purposes of this essay.)

 As you can see, Malta (the archipelago and the island) is in a pretty strategic location, from which a powerful navy could control the chokepoint between the eastern and western halves of the Mediterranean and could disrupt the Ottoman-aligned Barbary Corsairs that sailed out of North Africa with the intention of making life miserable for Christian ships.
 This location made it an Ottoman target.
 The Hospitallers knew the danger this entailed, and it appears that they only accepted Charles's offer of the island because they really had nowhere else to go.
 They set to work garrisoning the island both to use as a naval base and in preparation for the Ottoman invasion they were pretty sure would be coming at some point.

 So, on May 18, 1565, an Ottoman force of somewhere between 20,000 and 50,000 men came ashore on Malta and set to work besieging the Hospitallers, who numbered around 9000 and were now led by Jean Parisot de Valette (d.
 1568).
 De Valette had been elected Grand Master in 1557 and was about 70 years old in 1565, but could still handle himself in a fight and was very much an active participant in the defense.
 The Ottoman force was led by...ah, well, it's complicated.
-Sultan Sulayman had for some reason decided to divide command of the expedition, putting Lala Mustafa Pasha in command of the army and Piyale Pasha (the victor at Djerba) in command of the navy, but subordinating both to the Greco-Ottoman privateer Dragut, who was based out of Tunisia and was one of the great corsair captains (he was a pirate, let's be honest) of the age.
+The Ottoman sultan, Sulayman, in one of his less magnificent decisions, had for some reason divided command of the expedition, putting Lala Mustafa Pasha in command of the army and Piyale Pasha (the victor at Djerba) in command of the navy, but subordinating both to the Greco-Ottoman privateer Dragut, who was based out of Tunisia and was one of the great corsair captains (he was a pirate, in other words) of the age.

 The siege lasted almost four months, so I'll spare you the nitty-gritty details.
-The Ottomans captured Fort Saint Elmo on June 23, but in the process 6000 Ottoman soldiers were killed, including Dragut.
-This deprived the expedition of its overall leader and left Piayle Pasha and Lala Mustafa Pasha in joint command, which is often not good for military cohesion.
-The Hospitallers were engaged in a holding action, waiting for reinforcements to arrive from Sicily, and so they gave ground grudgingly and tenaciously held on to Saint Elmo well after it became clear that the fort would inevitably fall, inflicting extra casualties on the Ottomans.
+The Ottomans captured Fort Saint Elmo on June 23, but in the process lost 6000 soldiers, including Dragut.
+This deprived the expedition of its overall leader and left Piayle Pasha and Lala Mustafa Pasha in joint command, which doesn’t appear to have worked out so well from a cohesion standpoint.
+The Hospitallers were engaged in a holding action, waiting for reinforcements to arrive from Sicily, and so they gave ground grudgingly and tenaciously held on to Saint Elmo well after it became clear that the fort would inevitably fall—inflicting extra casualties on the Ottomans in the process.

 The Ottomans besieged the two remaining fortresses, Saint Michael and Saint Angelo, but made very little progress throughout July and into August.
 By that point the besieging army was beginning to panic.
 They’d sustained heavy losses, both in combat and due to disease (often the real killer during extended sieges), against a numerically inferior force, and they had almost nothing to show for it.
 At some point the defense of Saint Michael appeared hopeless and the Hospitaller Council of Elders voted to evacuate and try to hold on to Saint Angelo until relief arrived, but de Vallette, guessing that the Ottomans were faltering, countermanded the council's decision and ordered Saint Michael to hold out as long as it could.

 With winter approaching, the Ottomans looked for a place to settle in on the island but found nothing, and so they began preparing to board their ships and get the hell out of there.
 It was at this point that the long-promised relief from Sicily finally arrived, on September 7.
-They arrived to find the Ottomans already retreating, but chased the invaders back to their ships, which disembarked for Istanbul on September 11.
+That army arrived to find the Ottomans already retreating, and so it did little more than chasing the invaders back to their ships, which then disembarked for Istanbul on September 11.